Cancer stem cell: Targeting

 Selectively targeting CSCs may allow treatment of aggressive, non-resectable tumors, as well as prevent metastasis and relapse.
 The hypothesis suggests that upon CSC elimination, cancer could regress due to differentiation and/or cell death.
 The fraction of tumor cells that are CSCs and therefore need to be eliminated is unclear.

 Studies looked for specific markers and for proteomic and genomic tumor signatures that distinguish CSCs from others.
 In 2009, scientists identified the compound salinomycin, which selectively reduces the proportion of breast CSCs in mice by more than 100-fold relative to Paclitaxel, a commonly used chemotherapeutic agent.
+It was later shown in 2017 that salinomycin kills cancer stem cells by sequestering iron in lysosomes and killing the cells by exploiting their vulnerability to ferroptosis.
 Some types of cancer cells can survive treatment with salinomycin through autophagy, whereby cells use acidic organelles such as lysosomes to degrade and recycle certain types of proteins.
 The use of autophagy inhibitors can kill cancer stem cells that survive by autophagy.

 The cell surface receptor interleukin-3 receptor-alpha (CD123) is overexpressed on CD34+CD38- leukemic stem cells (LSCs) in acute myelogenous leukemia (AML) but not on normal CD34+CD38- bone marrow cells.
 Treating AML-engrafted NOD/SCID mice with a CD123-specific monoclonal antibody impaired LSCs homing to the bone marrow and reduced overall AML cell repopulation including the proportion of LSCs in secondary mouse recipients.

 A 2015 study packaged nanoparticles with miR-34a and ammonium bicarbonate and delivered them to prostate CSCs in a mouse model.
 Then they irradiated the area with near-infrared laser light.
 This caused the nanoparticles to swell three times or more in size bursting the endosomes and dispersing the RNA in the cell. miR-34a can lower the levels of CD44.

+In 2017 it was demonstrated that cancer stem cells have more iron and that this is an Achille's heel of these cells.
+Targeting iron, particularly by sequestering it in lysosomes, can selectively kill this cell population.

 A 2018 study identified inhibitors of the ALDH1A family of enzymes and showed that they could selectively deplete putative cancer stem cells in several ovarian cancer cell lines.

+A novel small molecule inhibitor, called compound 974 specifically targets cancer stem cells and inhibits cancer stem cell pathways and genes.
+This inhibitor also reduced the cancer stem cell frequency in mice.
+This 2022 study also identified a novel relation between ALDH1A1 and senescence.
+Blocking senescence by compound 974, inhibited cancer stemness in ovarian cancer cells.

+It has also been found that CSCs have the ability to exacerbate drug resistance through overexpression of ABC transporter proteins that can pump hydrophobic compounds.